JuanPardos/rust-jxl/README.md

    upx -9 rust-jxl
    ```

-### Compressed binaries for Linux are also available in the Releases section
+### Compressed binaries for Linux and Windows are also available in the Releases section

 ## Usage